lluppesms/azdo.cicd.course/Labs/lab2/lab2.md

 <!-- ------------------------------------------------------------------------------------------ -->
 ---

-## 2.4 Adding Dependencies between Stages
+## Exercise 2.4: Adding Dependencies between Stages

 In our previous task we have mentioned that stages will by default be executed in the order they are defined in the YML file, but there are more ways to control their behavior.
 In this task we are going to add dependencies to our stages.